Economy of Dubai: Gold

 Trade in gold grew during the 1940s due to Dubai's free trade policies that encouraged entrepreneurs from India and Iran to set up stores in the Dubai Gold Souk.
 Despite a general slump in the global gold market, Dubai's share of value of trade in gold and diamonds to its total non-oil direct trade increased from 18% in 2003, to 24% in 2004.
 In 2003, the value of trade in gold in Dubai was approximately Dh.
 21 billion (US$5.8 billion), while trade in diamonds was approximately Dh.
 25 billion (US$7 billion) in 2005.
 India is Dubai's largest buyer of gold, accounting for approximately 23% of the emirate's total gold trade in 2005.
 Switzerland was Dubai's largest supplier of gold ingots, wastes and scrap.
 Similarly, India accounted for approximately 68% of all diamond-related trade in Dubai; Belgium's share in Dubai's diamond trade was about 13% (2005).

-In 2014, Dubai accounted for about 25% of the world’s annual gold trade, competing with Shanghai and London.
+In 2014, Dubai, accounted for about 25% of the world’s annual gold trade, competing with Shanghai and London.

-A June 2019 report by The Wall Street Journal reported, the government of Venezuelan President Nicolás Maduro sold 7.4 tons of gold ingots, worth $300 million through illicit channels to evade US sanctions.
+A June 2019 report by The Wall Street Journal reported, the government of Venezuelan President Nicolás Maduro sold 7.4 tons of gold ingots, worth $300 million through illicit channels to evade United States sanctions.
 In March 2019, the billions passed through African Gold Refinery (AGR) in Uganda, and were later exported to Dubai.

 A Reuters investigation in 2019 revealed that billions of dollars’ worth of gold were smuggled from Africa to Dubai.
 As per customs data retrieved by Reuters, the UAE imported $15.1 billion worth of gold from Africa in 2016, a surge from $1.3 billion in 2006.
 However, much of the exported gold was not recorded by African states.

 The London Bullion Market Association (LMBA) threatened in a Nov.
 2020 letter to ban countries with large gold markets, including the UAE, from entering the mainstream market if they fail to meet regulatory standards.
 While the letter did not specify a center, four people involved in drafting it said its main focus was the gold industry in Dubai.

+The UAE became a major trade hub for Russian gold, following the international sanctions affecting Moscow’s export routes.
+The largest handlers of Russian Gold exports to the UAE was a Dubai subsidiary of French Logistics, Temis Luxury Middle East.
+It imported 15.6 tonnes valued at $863 million midway of 24 February 2022 and 3 March 2023.
+Other largest handlers of gold shipped in the UAE in the year to 3 March 2023 included Shams Gold Trading with 8 tonnes, Privilege Group DMCC with 7.5 tonnes, Al Aseel Jewellery LLC with 5.3 tonnes and Paloma Precious DMC with 5.1 tonnes.